How Can I Tell If I Have A Roof Leak?

 Is the Leak Repair Covered by My Insurance?

 Whether or not the leak repair is covered by your insurance depends on what caused the leak.
 If the damage was caused by a storm, for example, your insurance, provided it doesn’t have a wind or hail exclusion, may cover the cost of the repair.
 If it’s caused by wear and tear and the repair is considered part of routine maintenance, it will most likely not be covered.
 It’s recommended to check your homeowner’s insurance policy so you are familiar with what will and will not be covered so you can take any necessary precautions.

 If you’re wanting to replace or repair your roof but your insurance company isn’t giving you enough money to cover it, you have the option of signing an AOB.
 Only sign an AOB with a roofer you trust.
 Signing an AOB will allow roofers, like us, to use our industry experience to negotiate on your behalf.
 We’ve recovered thousands of extra dollars from insurance companies for hundreds of our clients.
 Are you being ‘short-paid’ or underpaid by your insurance company?
 Click here for more information on whether you should sign an AOB.

 Will Insurance Cover Damaged Belongings?

 If your insurance provides coverage for personal property and the roof repair was covered by your insurance, then your belongings should also be covered.
-However, if the leak was caused by wear and tear rather than a covered event like a storm or a tree falling onto your roof, then your belongings may not be covered.
+However, your belongings may not be covered if the leak was caused by wear and tear rather than a covered event.

 Will I Need a New Roof?